 Generic Name: Atomoxetine hydrochloride

-Strattera (Generic Name: atomoxetine hydrochloride) is an effective and safe alternative to the stimulant medications most commonly used to treat attention deficit hyperactivity disorder (ADHD) in children ages 6-12, adolescents, and adults.
+Strattera (Generic Name: atomoxetine hydrochloride) is an alternative to the stimulant ADHD medications most commonly used to treat symptoms of attention deficit hyperactivity disorder (ADHD or ADD) in children ages 6-12, adolescents, and adults.
 It is a selective norepinephrine reuptake inhibitor (SNRI) medicine.
 Strattera is a non-stimulant; it is not considered a controlled substance by the Drug Enforcement Agency (DEA).
 It has not been studied in children under the age of 6.

-Strattera was the first non-stimulant approved for treatment of ADHD in the United States by the Food and Drug Administration (FDA).
-Stimulant medications are often the first-recommended treatment, but Strattera is a good alternative for people who cannot tolerate, or don’t experience the desired effects of, stimulant medication.
+Strattera was the first non-stimulant medication approved for ADHD treatment in the United States by the Food and Drug Administration (FDA).
+Stimulant ADHD medications are often the first-recommended treatment, but Strattera is a good alternative for people who cannot tolerate, or don’t experience the desired effects of, stimulant medication.

-The American Academy of Pediatrics recommends treatment with behavioral therapy before medication for children under the age of 6.
-For children ages 6 to 11, the AAP says “The primary care clinician should prescribe US Food and Drug Administration–approved medications for ADHD and/or evidence-based parent- and/or teacher-administered behavior therapy as treatment for ADHD, preferably both.”
-Likewise, the National Institute of Mental Health finds the most successful treatment plans use a combination of ADHD medication, like Strattera, and behavior therapies.
+The American Academy of Pediatrics recommends ADHD treatment with behavioral therapy before medication for children under the age of 6.
+For children ages 6 to 11, the AAP says “The primary care clinician should prescribe US Food and Drug Administration–approved medications for ADHD and/or evidence-based parent- and/or teacher-administered behavior therapy as a treatment for ADHD, preferably both.”
+Likewise, the National Institute of Mental Health finds the most successful treatment plans use a combination of ADHD medication, such as Adderall XR, and behavioral therapy.

-Before starting or refilling an Strattera prescription, read the medication guide included with your pills, as it may be updated with new information.
+Before starting or refilling a Strattera prescription, read the medication guide included with your pills, as it may be updated with new information.

 This guide should not replace a conversation with your doctor, who has a holistic view of your or your child’s medical history, other diagnoses, and other prescriptions.
 If you have questions, ask your doctor or pharmacist before you begin taking the medication.